ibm-cloud-docs/Cloudant/offerings/bluemix.md

 - Disk usage is capped on the Lite plan at 1 GB.
 - After you reach the cap, you receive a warning on the {{site.data.keyword.cloudant_short_notm}} Dashboard and can't write new data.
 If you try to write new data, a `402: payment required` response occurs.
-- To write new data, you must either upgrade to the Standard plan or delete data and wait until the next check runs for your account to be reactivated.
+- To write new data, you must either upgrade to the Standard plan or delete data, and wait until the next check runs for your account to be reactivated.

 #### Standard plan
 {: #standard-plan-bluemix}